lemonadejs/lemonadejs/README.md

-<h1>LemonadeJS: Reactive micro library</h1>
+<h1>LemonadeJS v3: Reactive micro library</h1>

-<h2>Create amazing web-based interfaces with LemonadeJS v2</h2>
+<h2>Create amazing web-based interfaces with LemonadeJS</h2>

 <img src='https://lemonadejs.net/templates/default/img/home.png' align="right" width="50%">

 LemonadeJS is a super lightweight reactive vanilla javascript micro-library (7 KBytes).
-It aims to help the integration between the JavaScript (controllers) and the HTML (view).
-It supports two-way binding and integrates natively with jSuites to help to create amazing interfaces quicker.<br><br>
+It helps to integrate the JavaScript (controllers) and the HTML (view).
+It supports two-way data binding and integrates natively with jSuites to help to create amazing interfaces more quicker.<br><br>

 It would help you deliver reusable components and does not require transpilers, babel, or hundreds of other dependencies.
 It works just fine in any javascript dev environment.
-LemonadeJS has a quick learning curve and keeps coding fun and very close to native JS.
+LemonadeJS has a quick learning curve, keeps coding fun, and is very close to native JS.

 - Make rich and user-friendly web interfaces and applications
 - Handle complicated data inputs with ease and convenience